-Is one of your New Year’s resolutions a commitment to stop smoking?
-If so, good job to taking that first step.
+Is one of your goals to stop smoking?
+If so, good job taking that first step.
 Now, how exactly do you go about successfully completing your goal?
 Nicotine replacement products?
 Cold Turkey?

 Oats can also directly help smokers quit.
 An extract derived from green oats can ease withdrawal symptoms and help to decrease cigarette cravings.